saqanj/Stocker/README.md

 ```
 helm install ollama ollama-helm/ollama --namespace stk-helm-ollama --values ollama-values.yaml
 ```
 - Once more, ensure you are in the kubernetes directory of this repository as instructed above.
-Now that each helm-initiated pod is spun up, we must apply the necessary files on kubernetes to have everything running:
+Now that each helm-initiated pod is spun up, we must apply the necessary files on kubernetes to have everything running on your local cluster:
 ```
 kubectl apply -f aiclient-deployment.yaml -f aiclient-service.yaml -f aiclient-configmap.yaml -n stk-aimicroservice
 ```